jvalegre/robert/README.md

 Don't miss out the latest hands-on tutorials from our [YouTube channel](https://www.youtube.com/channel/UCHRqI8N61bYxWV9BjbUI4Xw)!

-## Recommended installation and update guide
-In a nutshell, ROBERT and its dependencies are installed/updated as follows:
-1. Install ROBERT using conda-forge and the intelex accelerator (only if your system is compatible with intelex) (preferred):
-`conda install -c conda-forge robert`
-`pip install scikit-learn-intelex`
-2. In some cases, conda-forge might be slow and users might install ROBERT using pip instead.
-Then, install the libraries required for report.py and the intelex accelerator (only if your system is compatible with intelex):
-`pip install robert`
-`pip install weasyprint`
-`conda install -c conda-forge glib gtk3 pango`
-`pip install scikit-learn-intelex`
-3. Update to the latest version:
-`pip install robert --upgrade`

 ## Developers and help desk
 List of main developers and contact emails:
   - [ ] [Juan V. Alegre-Requena](https://orcid.org/0000-0002-0769-7168).
 Contact: [jv.alegre@csic.es](mailto:jv.alegre@csic.es)